A flood is coming!

 Discard all foods that may have been contaminated by flood waters or by raw meat juices.

-Foods kept over two hours at temperatures above 40 degrees Fahrenheit, should be discarded, these include:
+Foods kept over four hours at temperatures above 40 degrees Fahrenheit, should be discarded, these include:

 Items to keep